raychenfj/nomisma-frontend/README.md

 This is a project for nomisma frontend code challenge.
 Read the challenge guideline at docs section.

-It contains two part mainly, one is contract with CRUD operation, another one is chart of exchange rate.
+It contains two parts mainly, one is contract with CRUD operation, another one is chart of exchange rate.

 Build with `React`.